kazurayam/VisualInspectionInKatalonStudio_Reborn/README.md

 3. do take differences between the two lists
 4. generate a HTML report, where you can view the detail with diff information.

-#### (4) The viewer generated
+#### (4) The report generated

-Once the Test Case finished, a HTML file will be created at `store/CURA_VisualTestingChronos.html`.
+Once the Test Case finished, a HTML file will be generated at `store/CURA_VisualTestingChronos.html`.
 Please open it in any web browser.
 It renders a view of the stored 6 files.
 You can see an working example here: [pls. click here](https://kazurayam.github.io/VisualTestingInKatalonStudio_revive/store/CURA_VisualTestingChronos-index.html).

 You can see examples of screenshot comparison result: Previous screenshot - diff image - current screenshot.